graphiti-api/graphiti-api.github.io/guides/concepts/resources.md

 {% endhighlight %}

-When guarding the `:readable` flag, the method can optionally accept the model instance and the of the attribute being serialized as arguments:
+When guarding the `:readable` flag, the method can optionally accept the model instance and the name of the attribute being serialized as arguments:

 {% highlight ruby %}
 attribute :name, :string, readable: :allowed?